NeuroTechX/ntx_slack_archive/devices.md

  >most dry electrode based on pins (g.tec, wearable sensing, and to some extend cognonics) have pins with length &gt; 7mm

+4/10/2017 3:24 PM

+ **bciguy** :

+ >yep, that has been my experience too.
+Just watching the field it makes me nervous when I see crowdfunding projects like these, when it is so obvious that what they have prototyped couldnt possibly work..